kleines-gespenst/re_cross_dataset/README.md

 # re_cross_dataset

-Welcome to the repository for the paper "Robustness of Relation Extraction Systems: Case Study on Biographical Relation Extraction".
+Welcome to the repository for the paper "Relation Extraction or Pattern Matching?
+Unravelling the Generalisation Limits of Language Models for Biographical RE".
 This repository contains the documentation and resources necessary to replicate the experiments conducted in the paper.

 ## Overview